micmejia/bible-dump/NKJV/John/John 2.md

 Jesus said to her, "Woman, what does your concern have to do with Me?
 My hour has not yet come."

 ###### 5
-His mother said to the servants, "Whatever He says to you, do _it._"
+His mother said to the servants, "Whatever He says to you, do it."

 ###### 6
 Now there were set there six waterpots of stone, according to the manner of purification of the Jews, containing twenty or thirty gallons apiece.